Qihoo360/huststore/hustdb/doc/doc/en/api/ha/hset.md

 *  **ttl** (Optional)
 *  **ver** (Optional)

-This Interface is a proxy interface for `/hustdb/hset`.
+This interface is a proxy interface for `/hustdb/hset`.
 See more details in [here](../hustdb/hustdb/hset.md).

 **Sample:**